 A healthy adult can give blood every 56 days, yet less than 10 percent of eligible donors in the U.S. (38 percent of the population) give blood.
 And, nine out of 10 people who live to age 70 will use blood sometime in their lifetime.

 Donating blood is safe and easy.
 Each donor is screened by health professionals at the time they donate, and all donated blood undergoes laboratory testing to ensure that it is safe for transfusion.
 The National Blood Donor Registry, organized by America's Blood Centers, mobilizes blood donors to respond to critical shortages in their communities.
 The registration process is simple and private.
 Remember, the information you submit is private and will not be shared.
 Don't wait until the need is critical - start the process at www.americasblood.org.

-You can also contact the Blood Center of Iowa.
+You can also contact the LifeServe Blood Center (Formerly the Blood Center of Iowa and Siouxland Community Blood Bank).
 Visit their website to set up an appointment to donate today!

 Hazardous Materials Awareness Week is recognized the third full week in January.
 Nearly all households use products that contain hazardous materials, and hazardous materials are transported on our roadways, railways and waterways daily.
 Although the risk of a chemical accident is slight, knowing how to handle these products and how to react during an emergency can reduce the risk of injury.
 Click here for more information about hazardous materials safety.

 Burn Awareness Week, observed the first full week in February, is designed to provide an opportunity for burn, fire and life safety educators to unite in sharing a common burn awareness and prevention message in our communities.
 Burn Awareness Week, celebrated early in the year, is an excellent opportunity to “kick off” a year full of burn awareness education.

 For more information, visit the American Burn Association website.